spirit-warrior/ammas-tour-2024/README.md

 ---

+- Lifting columns model number - DHLCE-270A
 - Minimum height - 10.83 in (275 mm)
 - Maximum height - 19.69 in (500 mm)
 - Stroke - 10.83 in
+- Width of column - 5.67 in / 144 mm
+- Width of column base plate - 7.87 in / 200 mm
 - Load (one leg) - 264.55 lb (120 kg)
 - Load (four legs) - 1058.22 lb (480 kg)
 - Maximum load - 1200 N